My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Activity review – Snow White Panto

-All I’m going to say is if you love panto then I’m sure you’ll love this, or if you are a child I’m sure you’ll love this!
-For me, I’ll only book it again if the kids want to go!
+All I’m going to say is if you love the panto, then I’m sure you’ll love this.
+Or if you are a child who loves panto, I’m sure you’ll love this!

 bluestone wales resort cottage holiday review twixmas kingdom of the elves